 Over a 30-year period, therefore, the homeowner would pay £133,700 less than the private renter.
 If equity is added, the owner could be £352,500 better off by the end of the term.
 And that’s without factoring in any likely increases in house prices.

 This scenario is based on an average two-year fixed rate mortgage taken out in June 2019 at 95% loan-to-value.
-The borrower switches to a 90% LTV loan once capital repayments have reduced the LTV to below 90%, and then to a 75% LTV mortgage when the LTV falls below 75% (still using June 2019 rates).
+The borrower switches to a 90% LTV loan once capital repayments have reduced the loan to value to below 90%, and then to a 75% LTV mortgage when the loan to value falls below 75% (still using June 2019 rates).

 The calculation does not assume any increase in house prices, although maintenance, repairs and purchase costs have been included.
 One further advantage for the owner is that there would be no more mortgage payments after 30 years, whereas the renter would continue to pay rent for the rest of their life.